carlosp420/nymphalidae_diversification/MS.md

 Jessica Slove Davidson and Niklas Janz for access to their hostplant data.
 The study was supported by a Kone Foundation grant (awarded to Niklas Wahlberg), Finland (C. Peña) and the Research Council of Norway (grant no. 204308 to M. Espeland).
+We acknowledge CSC--IT Center for Science Ltd. (Finland) for the allocation of computational resources.

 ## Figure legends